5 min read · Cost

 Quick Answers

-Often, yes — restoration-grade prep on aged wood and detailed historic trim adds substantial labor.
+Often, yes.
+Restoration-grade prep on aged wood, lead-era coatings, and detailed historic trim add substantial labor over a clean modern repaint.

-Yes — substrate repair is a normal part of the prep scope on aged homes; we itemize it.
+Yes.
+Substrate repair is a normal part of the prep scope on aged homes, and we itemize it separately so you can see the real cost driver.

 Sources